 Okay now that you have got the software and recording equipment you are going to use to create a podcast, you are going to need a podcast host.
 This is the answer to the ‘where to start a podcast‘ step of the process.

 So, how do you upload a podcast?

-A lot of people listen to podcasts before they start one of their own which is why when they finally do they think they can upload each episode to Apple Podcasts (previously know as iTunes Podcasts), Spotify or whatever else all by themselves.
+A lot of people listen to podcasts before they start one of their own which is why when they finally do they think they can upload each episode to Apple Podcasts (previously known as iTunes Podcasts), Spotify, or whatever else all by themselves.